heitzmann/gdspy/README.md

 Windows users will need a development environment to compile the boolean extension module (automatically performed by the install command above).

-Pre-compiled Windows binaries are also offered for 32 and 64-bit systems and should be preferable for most users.
+Pre-compiled Windows binaries are also offered for 32 and 64-bit systems and should be preferable for most users: [download here](https://github.com/heitzmann/gdspy/releases).

 ## Usage